-Lower CO2 emissions with Type 8 CRUCIFORM® - Industrial feedback
+Lower CO2 emissions with type 8 CRUCIFORMS® - Glass industry

 The glass industry faces a challenge to reduce the environmental footprint of its glass furnaces, to meet environmental regulations concerning the reduction of CO2 and NOx/SOx emissions.

-In the Glass International October 2020 issue, S.Schaller, E.Lopez, I.Cabodi*, Dr. M.Gaubil and M.Allen-Larut** discuss a type of CRUCIFORM® which can substantially increase energy efficiency.
+In the Glass International October 2020 issue, S.Schaller, E.Lopez, I.Cabodi*, Dr. M.Gaubil and M.Allen-Larut** discuss a type of CRUCIFORMS® which can substantially increase energy efficiency.

 The glass industry faces a challenge to reduce the environmental footprint of its glass furnaces, to meet environmental regulations concerning the reduction of CO2 and NOx/SOx emissions.
 Energy consumption reduction and furnace efficiency are key in the pursuit of competitiveness and environmental friendly glassmaking.
 Regenerative furnaces are the most efficient solution for the glass industry to recover lost energy contained in the furnace’s exhaust gases.